tangentecode/obsidian-notes/computer-science/courses/cs50x/notes/lecture-4-memory.md

+## Why use pointers?

+Example: you want to to

 ## Summing up

 In this lesson, you learned about pointers that provide you with the ability to access and manipulate data at specific memory locations.
 Specifically, we delved into…